hadley/adv-r/Subsetting.md

     x[c(2.1, 2.9)]
     ```

-* __negative integers__: return all elements except at those positions
+* with __negative integers__, which omit elements at the specified positions

     ```R
     x[-c(3, 1)]
     ```

-    It's an error to mix positive and negative integers in a single subset
+    It's an error to mix positive and negative integers in a single subset:

     ```R
     x[c(-1, 2)]
     ```

-* a __logical vector__: return all elements where the corresponding logical value is `TRUE`.
+* with a __logical vector__, which selects elements where the corresponding logical value is `TRUE`.
 This is probably the most useful type of subsetting, because you will usually generate the logical vector with another expression.
-If the logical vector is shorter than the vector being subsetted, it will be _recycled_ to be the same length.

     ```R
     x[c(TRUE, TRUE, FALSE, FALSE)]
     x[x > 3]
     ```

+    If the logical vector is shorter than the vector being subsetted, it will be _recycled_ to be the same length.

+    ```R
+    x[c(TRUE, FALSE)]
+    # Equivalent to
+    x[c(TRUE, FALSE, TRUE, FALSE)]
+    ```

     A missing value in the index always yields a missing value in the output:

     ```R
-    x[c(T, T, NA, F)]
+    x[c(TRUE, TRUE, NA, FALSE)]
     ```

-* __blank__: return the original vector unchanged.
-This is not useful in 1d, but we'll see shortly that it's very important for generalisation to 2d and higher.
-It can also be useful in conjunction with subsetting because it preserves object behaviour.
+* with __nothing__, which returns the original vector unchanged.
+This is not useful in 1d, but it's very useful in 2d, and is useful in conjunction with assignment.

     ```R
     x[]
     ```

-* __zero__: returns a zero-length vector.
-This is not something you'd usually do on purpose, unless you generating test data.
+* with __zero__, which returns a zero-length vector.
+This is not something you'd usually do on purpose, unless you're generating test data.

     ```R
     x[0]
     ```

-If the vector is named, you can also subset by:
+If the vector is named, you can also subset with:

-* a __character vector__: return elements with matching names
+* a __character vector__, which returns elements with matching names.

     ```R
-    y <- setNames(x, letters[1:4])
+    (y <- setNames(x, letters[1:4]))
     y[c("d", "c", "a")]

     # Like integer indices, you can repeat indices